The following information highlights NYSEG's instructions for the Phase III testing process

 - NYSEG’s EDI implementation is in accordance with the guidelines and standards as documented in the Public Service Commission's Case 98-M-0667.
 Any specific exceptions or conditions are documented in NYSEG’s Pre-Testing Worksheet.

 Effective January 1, 2003, all new electric and/or gas suppliers applying for approval in NYSEG's Service Territory must first successfully complete EDI Core Testing as part of the approval process.
 New suppliers will be required to satisfy all application requirements, including creditworthiness criteria of NYSEG and the NYISO prior to being accepted into an EDI test batch.
-This new requirement will require a minimum of 3 weeks to complete.
-Those interested in a Utility Bill Ready Consolidated Bill will require an additional 3 weeks of testing.
+This new requirement will require up to 3 weeks to complete.
+Those interested in a Utility Bill Ready Consolidated Bill will require up to an additional 3 weeks of testing.
 Please reference NYSEG's EDI test batch schedule.

 Request a reservation for a test batch.